ovh/docs/pages/web/domains/transfer_incoming_couk/guide.en-asia.md

 > [!primary]
 >
-> The **redemption** period is a maximum of 90 days from the day the domain name expires.
+> The **Redemption** period is a maximum of 90 days from the day the domain name expires.
 In the case of a transfer, this period allows you to restore the domain and thus unblock the ability to transfer it.

 ## Extensions in question

+- .uk
 - .co.uk
+- .ac.uk
+- .gov.uk
 - .me.uk
+- .net.uk
 - .org.uk
-- .ltd.uk
 - .plc.uk
-- .uk
+- .sch.uk

 ## Instructions

 ### Step 1: Changing your domain TAG

 In order to transfer your domain to OVHcloud, you must first specify the OVHcloud TAG at your current registrar: "OVH-FR".
-The list of TAGs for the different registrars is available on the official [Nominet](http://www.nominet.uk/registrar-list){.external} registry website.
+The list of TAGs for the different registrars is available on the official [Nominet](https://registrars.nominet.uk/uk-namespace/registrar-agreement/list-of-registrars/){.external} registry website.

 > [!primary]
 >